bastian-polewka/criss-cross-algorithm-assignment7/README.md

             }
         }
 ```
+The rest of the code is same as that in Case 1.

 # How testing was carried out #
 There are 1000 test cases.

 Each test case generates a set of 2 random numbers whose lengths vary between 100 and 1000 digits.

-A counter is incremented each time, the vedic algorithm performs better than the karatsuba algorithm.
+A counter `c` is incremented each time, the vedic algorithm performs better than the karatsuba algorithm.

-In the end, the success rate is calculated.
+In the end, the success rate (number of times out of 1000 `vedic()` took less time) is calculated.

 # Current limitation #